When do molecular polaritons behave like optical filters?: Examples of polaritonic effects interpretable as optical filtering

-This shows that the rate of radiative pumping is proportional to the product of the free-space molecular emission $\sigma_{em}(\omega)$ with the polariton absorption and transmission spectra.
+This shows that the frequency dependent rate $\Gamma_{rp}(\omega)$ of radiative pumping is proportional to the product of the free-space molecular emission $\sigma_{em}(\omega)$ with the polariton absorption and transmission spectra.
 Eq. \ref{eq:rp} separates the rate into two components: one proportional to $A(\omega)$ indicating re-absorption of emitted light by the polaritons, and one proportional to $T(\omega)$ indicating transmission through the cavity mirrors.
 Moreover, the prefactor $g^{2}/\kappa_{L}\propto \mathcal{Q}/\mathcal{V}_{ph}$ encodes cavity enhancement of the molecular emission.
 Ignoring the reabsorbed component, photoluminescence via radiative pumping corresponds to the enhanced molecular emission filtered through the polariton transmission spectrum.
 Although this is intuitive, we must keep in mind that $A(\omega)$ and $T(\omega)$ are defined for an out-of-cavity, rather than an inside-of-cavity, excitation source (see Fig. \ref{fig:process}a for an example of the former).

-From a classical optics perspective, radiative pumping of polaritons amounts to spontaneous emission from the dark state reservoir into the polariton modes (\textit{i.e.}, emission of a photon at the particular internal angle(s) corresponding to a polariton mode), which can be described by standard dipole emission models \cite{Benisty1998method,Sullivan1997enhancement,Neyts1998simulation}.
+From a classical optics perspective, radiative pumping can be modeled by an oscillating dipole that radiates energy into the polariton modes (\textit{i.e.}, emission of a photon at the particular internal angle(s) corresponding to a polariton mode), which can be described by standard dipole emission models \cite{Benisty1998method,Sullivan1997enhancement,Neyts1998simulation}.
 In this context, the radiative pumping rate corresponds to the dipole power dissipated into the range of in-plane wavevectors that correspond to the polariton mode at each frequency in the free-space spontaneous emission spectrum.
-In addition to predicting the radiative pumping rate, this approach has the advantage of directly predicting observables such as the angle-dependent cavity photoluminescence spectrum.
-Since the results of this calculation may ultimately be expressed in terms of the free space emission spectrum modulated by a cavity transfer function (that includes Purcell enhancement or inhibition), it can be considered an optical filtering effect.

-In Section \ref{sec:polrec} we discuss the effects of the reabsorbed component of the radiative pumping, and how it renders this linear optics description of photoluminescence inside the cavity incomplete.
+In Sections \ref{sec:polrec} and \ref{sec:vr} we discuss the effects of the reabsorbed component of the radiative pumping and higher-order processes in the single-molecule light-matter coupling $g$, that render this linear optics description of polariton photoluminescence incomplete.